 More recently, however, doctors' opinions about the significance of teething has basically reversed, with some pediatricians claiming that teething does not cause pain at all, nor does is cause crying or lack of sleep (B. D. Schmitt, 1991).
 Most doctors, however, take a middle ground, claiming that teething can indeed be a painful process for some children, causing fussiness, increased saliva production, diarrhea, and even low-grade fevers in a small number of infants (Peretz, Ram, Hermida, & Otero, 2003).

-There are several things that parents can do to help their baby through teething pain without giving them any medication:
+There are several things that parents can do to help their baby through teething pain:

 1. Use a clean index finger to massage the baby's gums can help relieve pain.
 Typically a baby's first tooth comes in on the bottom front of the mouth, so try rubbing this area firmly but gently and slowly.

 2. Give your baby something to chew on, like one of our best teething toys!
 Everyone loves Sophie the Giraffe, the most popular teething toy out there!
 There are also several products out there that you can put in the refrigerator or freezer to cool down and then give to your baby to chew on, and you can check them out on our annual best teething toys list.
 If you don't want to buy one of those products, you can but a wet washcloth in the refrigerator or freezer, then give it to your baby to chew on (always monitor your baby closely and never leave your baby unattended with a choking hazard).